hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 There will be 2 options in VNF management:

-- New VNFM, that can be called as containerized VNFM.
+* New VNFM, that can be called as containerized VNFM.
 It seperates with the the old VNFM, because monitor, policy actions and management drivers will be different in Kubernetes environment.

-- Add Kubernetes client as infra driver in the existing VNFM in Tacker.
+* Add Kubernetes client [#third]_ as infra driver in the existing VNFM in Tacker.

 3. VNF data-model changes